amankrx/FreeCodeCamp_Projects/Responsive Web Design/README.md

-# FreeCodeCamp_Projects
+# Responsive Web Design Projects
-This repository contains all the freecodecamp projects.
+This repository contains all 5 of the Responsive Web Design projects on FreeCodeCamp.